grafana/k6-docs/src/data/markdown/docs/02 javascript api/11 jslib/expect/40 toHaveValidJson.md

 ---
 title: 'toHaveValidJson( )'
 description: 'Use .expect(response).toHaveValidJson() to check that HTTP response contains valid JSON.'
+excerpt: 'Use .expect(response).toHaveValidJson() to check that HTTP response contains valid JSON.'
 ---

 `toHaveValidJson()` validates that the http response has valid JSON body.
 It must be called in the chain after the `t.expect(response)` or `.and(response)`.